 Lunine’s research looks at how planets form and evolve, what processes maintain and establish habitability, and what kinds of exotic environments (methane lakes, etc.) might host a kind of chemistry sophisticated enough to be called "life."
 He pursues these interests through theoretical modeling and participation in spacecraft missions.

 He works with the radar and other instruments on Cassini, is co-investigator on the Juno mission launched in 2011 to Jupiter and on the near-infrared spectrometer under development for the Europa Multiple Flyby mission.
 He is on the science team for the James Webb Space Telescope, focusing on characterization of extrasolar planets and Kuiper Belt objects.
-He is currently PI for a proposed mission to look for signs of life in Saturn's moon Enceladus, and has contributed to concept studies for a wide range of planetary and exoplanetary missions.
+He has contributed to concept studies for a wide range of planetary and exoplanetary missions.

 Lunine is a member of the National Academy of Sciences and has participated in or chaired a number of advisory and strategic planning committees for the Academy and for NASA.
 He is the recipient of the prestigious Jean-Dominique Cassini Medal from the European Geosciences Union, the first American-born scientist to receive the medal.